Godfrey Bingley: Photography

-By the age of 42 Bingley was able to retire and developed an interest in photography and its technical capabilities.
-He subsequently travelled around Yorkshire and more widely around Europe and to Mexico, taking photographs which reflected his interests in geology, history and travel.
-Bingley's many of photographs form a record of his contemporary Yorkshire landscape.
-They often captured important everyday elements of contemporary life.
+By the age of 42 Bingley was able to retire and developed an interest in dry glass plate photography and its technical capabilities.
+He subsequently travelled around Yorkshire and more widely around Britain and Europe, taking photographs which reflected his interests in geology, history and travel.
+Bingley's many photographs formed a record of his contemporary Yorkshire landscape.
+They often captured important everyday elements of rural life.
+He also made two trips to the Americas.
+In 1890, he travelled to Mexico, Central America, Colombia, and Venezuela.
+In 1896, he returned to Mexico.
+He would later travel to southern Africa.

+In 1895, he joined the Yorkshire Geological Society and became a life member.
+The Council of the society commended Bingley for providing them with an impressive collection of photographs of geological subjects in Yorkshire.
+He was elected as chairman in 1898.
+By 1909 he was the president of the society and vice-president in 1922.
+For much of his photographic career, Bingley served as an assistant to Professor Percy Kendall, who held one of the first chairs in Geology at the University of Leeds.
+Many of his photographs were used to illustrate Kendall and Wroot's Geology of Yorkshire: An Illustration of the Evolution of Northern England.

 In 1899 Bingley was elected to serve on the Council of the Photographic Convention of the United Kingdom, along with Alfred Horsley Hinton, Henry Peach Robinson and Henry Snowden Ward.
-Bingley was also elected to the Yorkshire Geological Society and became a life member.
-In 1895 the Council of the Society commended Bingley for providing them with an impressive collection of photographs of geological subjects in Yorkshire.
-By 1909 he was the President of the Society.

 A member of the Leeds Camera Club, Bingley was in charge of a group of club photographers who took photographs for the Yorkshire Survey.
 The group were asked to take images of Kirkstall Abbey for William St John Hope's 'History of Kirkstall Abbey'.
 Bingley showed his knowledge of the technical capabilities of photographic equipment when he commented that it was not yet capable of taking the detailed image requested by the author.

+Bingley was also a member of the Thorseby Society and led their photographic section, contributing to illustrated guides of Leeds in the period.
+He was active in the Liberal Party.

+Towards the end of his career, he began to experiment with nitrocellulose, or nitrate film.
 In 1910 he was living at "Thorniehurst", Shaw Lane, Headingley.
-Failing eyesight forced him to give up photography and in 1913 he donated his archive of around 12000 photographic negatives to the University of Leeds.
+Failing eyesight forced him to give up photography and in 1913 he donated his archive of around 10,000 photographic negatives to the University of Leeds.
 He died in 1927.